benjamin-colussi/cs488finalproject/README.md

 ## Later:
 * better OOP - multiple files for classes, separate header/implementation, etc.
-* make sure not dividing by 0 in ray tracing - as per feedback on A1
 * get rid of jaggies, aliasing in simple shapes, can see lines in shaded surfaces

 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######
 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######
 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######

 ## Questions:
-* for path tracing, when we write the LTE as an integral over paths, do we still generate random direction rays? or should we be sampling from all the objects in scene?
-* why divide by 2 pi for uniform hemisphere? steradians? help visualizing?
-* generating cos weighted hemisphere direction in small path tracer vs pbrt?

 * is it possible to sample the same path twice? should we account for this?

 * if we sample from a BRDF for a diffuse surface, we r getting a random direction - so we use the solid angle integral?